cherfifarouck/2I013/README.md

 	* Do sport
 	* See the sunlight

-Interesting part, this is a mapping of the original soccer field:
+### Interesting part, this is a mapping of the original soccer field:
 ![Soccer Field](Modelisation_terrain/terrain.png)

 Kanye West:
 >Were living the future so
 >the present is our past
-Somewhat poetic no that much of a douchebag after all maybe

-What does this think do `<code>` second test `ok i get it`

 ```
 MetaState(state):